XCOM 2 Class Analysis: Specialist

 It does get notably more appealing once you've Autopsied a Sectopod and then upgraded to Gremlin Mark III, but by that point you're getting into the late game.
 Depending on your priorities, you may even be about to hit the final mission, where there's literally nothing worth hitting with Scanning Protocol!
 So that... doesn't help much.
 Especially because under normal conditions Scanning Protocol is only ever strongly relevant to Retaliation missions, plus one plot mission.

-One non-obvious aspect of Scanning Protocol is that it will actually temporarily mark enemies with an orange/red effect that persists through the enemy turn even if they move out of sight of your squad or do something to hide themselves.
+One non-obvious aspect of Scanning Protocol is that it will actually temporarily mark enemies with an orange/red effect that persists through the enemy turn even if they move out of sight of your squad or do something to hide themselves, and indeed it can detect enemies through solid walls or that you can't see hiding against the cliff you're standing on.
 The utility of this is honestly a bit limited, but it can occasionally help, particularly in Retaliation missions where enemies are likely to go haring after a civilian outside your squad's sight.
 This is a bit convenient, since Retaliation missions are already where you're most likely to use Scanning Protocol, to flush out Faceless and/or Chryssalids.

 It doesn't boost it into having a clear niche, but it's a weird little detail to keep in mind if you happen to be using it anyway.